 The most obvious bad fats are the hydrogenated trans-fats created in laboratories.
 Next on the bad fat list are saturated fats from animal products.
 They have been clearly implicated in heart disease and diabetes for many years.
 Unfortunately, there has been a recent rash of media hype promoting the benefits of animal fats.
 As far as I have been able to find, there is no scientific evidence (unless paid for by the meat, egg, and dairy industries) supporting any health benefits of animal fats – aside from Omega 3 fatty acids which we can easily get from plant foods.

-All oils are fractured foods and ideally should be avoided, with the possible exception of high lignan flaxseed oil (see bottom of this page).
+All oils are fractured foods and ideally should be avoided, with the possible exception of high lignan flaxseed oil when used therapeutically (see bottom of this page).

 Cooking with Oils